-- 93. On or about October 17, 2011, upon returning from a trip to Ireland, the Plaintiff was picked up in the early morning hours by her assistant, at the airport, and driven to her condo that he was living in.
-She observed her notebooks in a striped birthday gift bag, in his possession.
-The plaintiff tod her assistant that she wanted the notebooks back and he insisted that if she were to take them, they would both be killed by HW in order for him to get them from her.
+- 100. On or about October 17, 2011, upon returning from a trip to Ireland, the Plaintiff was picked up at the airport in the early morning hours by her former lab assistant, who was still employed by WPI, and driven to his condominium that he was living in. - 101.
+At that time, she observed her notebooks in a striped birthday gift bag, in his possession.
+The plaintiff told her assistant that she wanted the notebooks back. - 102.
+The assistant, who was employed by WPI insisted that if she were to take them, they would both be killed by FHW in order for him to get them from her.
 They discussed the plan for her to take them to Kinko's after they slept for a while, and get them photocopied in the morning.
-The assistant protested telling her that HW would have her killed if he saw her with them, and he could not allow that to happen. - 94.
-The Plaintiff went to her room and slept for a couple of hours. - 95.
+The assistant protested telling her that FHW would have her killed if he saw her with them, and he could not allow that to happen. - 103.
+The Plaintiff went to her room and slept for a couple of hours. - 104.
 When she awoke, the assistant and the notebooks were gone.
 The gift bag was there still, but empty.
-The associate returned home before 7 AM and refused to discuss the whereabouts of the notebooks. - 96.
-The Plaintiff assumed that they had been taken out of the bag and buried among the boxes of clothing and possessions she was to put into a car and drive back to California in. - 97.
-Upon returning to her house in California later on October 17, 2011, she discovered that the notebooks were not there, that her lab assistant had retained them in Reno. - 98.
-To this day, the last time the Plaintiff saw her notebooks was October 17, 2011, in her assistant's apartment. - 99.
-Upon her termination, Dr. Mikovits was accused of stealing a laptop and 19 laboratory notebooks which were all her own property.
-She would have refused to return any of these items to WPI, inasmuch as they were her intellectual property, there was no claim to that property by WPI, and the laboratory notebooks represented the totality of her work including that while at NIH, which preceded her employment at WPI
+The associate returned home before 7 AM and refused to discuss the whereabouts of the notebooks. - 105.
+To this day, the last time the Plaintiff saw her notebooks was October 17, 2011, in her former assistant's apartment.